lorierickson/hc_Terraform/Getting Started_edits.md

 $ terraform apply
 ```

 The `apply` command scans the current directory for configuration files, and may take a few minutes to run.
-Terraform summarizes the configuration plan, and asks whether you want to perform the actions.
+Terraform summarizes the configuration plan and asks whether you want to perform the actions.

 ```shell
  # docker_image.nginx will be created